Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application Domains of Approximate Computing

 \textbf{Financial Analysis:} Financial analysis is another area in which approximate computations can be useful.
 The internet and the digitalization of the financial industry have led to increased importance of computation in financial analysis, especially when analyzing large amounts of data and incorporating machine learning.
 With the advent of these technologies, quantitative finance models continue to develop.
 The use of approximate computations increases the efficiency of data analysis, as well as enables real-time processes.
-For example, \cite{2018_Tziantzioulis_IEEEmicro} demonstrate a compiler-directed output-based approximate memoization function that provides speedup in two different financial analysis applications to pricing a portfolio of stock options and swaptions.
-In the meanwhile, \cite{2019_Joshi_ICSE} presents a framework for algorithmic profiling known as AXPROF for analyzing randomized approximate programs, which are important to the analysis of big financial data.
+For example, \cite{2018_Tziantzioulis_IEEEmicro} demonstrates a compiler-directed output-based approximate memoization function that provides speedup in two different financial analysis applications to pricing a portfolio of stock options and swaptions.

 \textbf{Physics Simulations:} Apart from being a part of scientific computing, simulation of physical phenomena involves some more specific areas, such as hydrodynamics simulation, thermodynamics simulation, and optical simulation.
 Many of these tasks are very compute-intensive.
-Approximate Computing can be applied to the physics simulation to accelerate this process. \cite{2017_Mitra_CGO} presents a novel system called OPPROX for the application’s execution-phase-aware approximation.
+Approximate Computing can be applied to the physics simulation to accelerate this process. \cite{2017_Mitra_CGO} presents a novel system, called OPPROX, for the application’s execution-phase-aware approximation.
 OPPROX is demonstrated to be an efficient method for reducing dozens of workloads in a simulation of the Sedov blast wave problem.
-Additionally, the authors in~\cite{2015_Campanoni_CGO} seek to combine Approximate Computing with automatic parallelization by allowing the user to select tuning knobs that can be used to trade performance gains and/or energy savings for output distortion.